jundalisay/superb/content/en/research/constitutions/ve/title-5/chapter-2c.md

 Article 238

 The Executive Vice-President is a direct subordinate of and works closely with the President of the Republic in the latter’s capacity as Head of the National Executive.

 The Executive Vice-President must meet the same requirements prescribes for eligibility for the office of President of the Republic, and must not be related to the latter by either blood or marriage.
-Deputy executive

 Article 239